The benefits of reading aloud to sick and premature babies

 Children’s poetry books are brilliant to read aloud.
 They usually contain a selection of short and longer poems so you can get used to reading aloud (and to hearing yourself read aloud) in short bursts.
 This can be good if you feel awkward at first about reading aloud (we all do!)

 Would you like to buy some books to read to your baby in the NICU?
-Or perhaps you’d like to buy a couple of books as a gift for a friend or relative with a child in the NICU.
+Or perhaps you’d like to buy a couple of books as a gift for a friend or relative who has a child in the NICU.

 I’m Felicity.
 I write about children’s books and reading and about their potential for enriching the lives of young humans.